pragformer/PragFormer/README.md

 The database is located [here](https://github.com/pragformer/PragFormer/blob/main/Open_OMP.tar.gz) It contains folders, whereas each folder contains 3 files:
-**code.c** - contains the textual code
+1. **code.c** - contains the textual code
-**pragma.c** - contains the pragma of the corresponding code.c -- if no pragma is found, the file doesn't exist **pickle_code.pkl** - contains a class from global_paramerets.py in the project that contains 3 data structures -- the for-loop main node (pycparer node c_ast: For); the pragma node (pycparser node c_ast: Pragma); and the inner function defenitions inside the for-loop (pycparser node c_ast: FuncDef).
+2. **pragma.c** - contains the pragma of the corresponding code.c -- if no pragma is found, the file doesn't exist
+3. **pickle_code.pkl** - contains a class from global_paramerets.py in the project that contains 3 data structures -- the for-loop main node (pycparer node c_ast: For); the pragma node (pycparser node c_ast: Pragma); and the inner function defenitions inside the for-loop (pycparser node c_ast: FuncDef).

 Please note, that the pickle file can easily be created by wrapping code.c with a int main() {} and applying the pycparser parser.

 In addition, the database contains a json file that maps the folders -- each key in the json file represents a database record: code path, pragma path, pickle path, a unique id and the original file used to create the code (note that is locally, to retrace it simply search for the relevant project and username).

 The code used to create the database is located in the PragmaForExtractor in this repository.

 ## 4. Code

+This project contains 2 code folders:
+1. PragmaForExtactor -- contains the code to create the database (Open-OMP.tar.gz) and a necesarry globals_parameter.py to extract the pickle file
+2. Model -- contains the files to reproduce the paper.

+Inside Model there are several files:
+1. data_creator.py -- creates the pickle file for the model. of course you can create your own pickle file as long as it saved as the Data class inside global_parameters.py (9 fields - train/valid/test and for each, data/label/id)
+2. train.py -- the training algorithm
+3. tokenizer.py -- the tokenizer of the code
+4. predict.py -- prediction algorithm - note that it creates two txt files
+5. statistics.py -- plot the result or extract number of tokens
+6. model.py -- define the model (PT-DeepSCC + FC layer)
+7. global_parameters.py -- defines the data structure for the model
+8. database_manipulator.py -- formatted access to the database
+9. main.py -- train/predict the model